Divorce Tips For Achieving The Best Financial Outcome

 “Emotional Intelligence is a social skill that can help you become more aware and tactful in understanding and handling your own emotions as well as the emotions of others.
 Benefits of emotional intelligence include, but are not limited to, improvements in coping, well-being, relationship satisfaction, and resilience,” says Shainna Ali Ph.D., LMHC for Psychology Today.

 “Child support is designed to support a child’s overall well-being.
-In Alabama, both parents are required to contribute to the support of their child.
-When families are in emotional turmoil, support is also an issue that most parents have trouble coming to an agreement on their own,” according to Charlotte Christian of The Alabama Law Group.
+In Alabama, both parents are required to contribute to the support of their children.
+When families are in emotional turmoil, support is also an issue that most parents have trouble coming to an agreement on their own,” according to Charlotte Christian of The Charlotte Christian Law.

 “It’s important to only take legal and financial advice from a lawyer and a trusted financial professional.
 They will be able to objectively help you through your particular situation with the most effective and beneficial advice and strategies,” according to a USA Today article with divorce tips for maintaining financial sanity.

 You may have friends, family, or coworkers who have been through a divorce and want to chime in with what they think you should do, but every divorce is different and complex in its own way.
 Limit unsolicited “divorce tips” from others to recommendations for good attorneys and financial advisors who can help you navigate your particular situation.